Because the same database software or structure is not needed at each end, an exchange standard will facilitate:

 Max Records

-Length of created by
+Length of created

-ID Entity Serial No. one Org.
+ID Entity (English) Serial No. by one Org.

 ---- ------------------ ---------- -----------